jianmingyong/ccache-action/README.md

   matrix:
     os: ['windows-latest', 'ubuntu-latest', 'macos-13']

-# Ensure to set up concurrency per ref per matrix to avoid using the same cache in parallel when pushing multiple commits.
+# Ensure to set up concurrency per ref per matrix to avoid using the same cache
+# in parallel when pushing multiple commits.
 concurrency:
   group: build_${{ github.ref }}_${{ matrix.os }}

 steps:
   - uses: actions/checkout@v4

   # Install the latest CMake and Ninja.
-(This should be placed on top of ccache-action)
   - uses: lukka/get-cmake@latest

   # You are required to set the ccache-key-prefix to be unique per matrix.
-If you are not building for multiple platform, that will not be required.
+  # If you are not building for multiple platform, that will not be required.
   - uses: jianmingyong/ccache-action@main
     with:
       ccache-key-prefix: ccache_cache_${{ matrix.os }}